 Appellant further asserts that because of the late hour in which the petitioner perpetrated his acts, when CSAIR was unoccupied by anyone other than the caretaker, it could not be a crime against a person.
+(Appellant's Br. at 54-55, 59.)
 This is nonsense.
+People often commit property crimes when no one else is present, for the simple reason that they do not want to be identified as the perpetrator.
+This does not change what they did.
 Under neither the predicate crime of criminal mischief in the third degree or attempted arson in the third degree is there a requirement that a "person" be present.
 See P.L. §§ 145.05, 150.10.

 Appellant's argument that a hate crime cannot be committed through a property crime is contrary to the Hate Crimes Act and to common sense.
 Such an absurd reading of the Act would render nugatory the entire list of property crimes included among the Act's specified predicate offenses.
 That would violate a basic tenant of statutory construction that statutes may not be construed in a way that makes them ineffective.
 McKinney's Statutes § 144.
 Moreover, Appellant's insistence that the Hate Crimes Act prohibits only acts directed at identifiable persons but does not prohibit his actions, which were directed at the "rich fucking Jews of Riverdale," is inherently offensive as well as both factually and legally inaccurate.
 It should be given no credence by this Court.
-(Appellant's Br. at 86.)
+(Appellant's Br. at 34.)